probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 ^^^^^^^^^^^^^^^^^^

 For each input feature, `skore` clones the report's estimator, refits it on that single feature, and scores it on the test set.
-A feature is reported as *golden* when its single-feature scores reach the full model's scores within an adaptive threshold (``max(0.03, 0.10 * |full_score|)``) on a **strict majority** of the report's default predictive metrics (timing metrics excluded).
+A feature is considered as *golden* when its single-feature scores are close to the full model's scores within an adaptive threshold (``max(0.03, 0.10 * |full_score|)``) on a **strict majority** of the report's default predictive metrics (timing metrics excluded).